 “The symptoms of impingement are most commonly pain the groin or front of the hip,” said Dr. Tim Greene, an orthopedic surgeon at ONS in Greenwich.
 “This pain generally increases with more activities.
 The more active you are the more pain seems to flair.”

-Hip impingement tends to occur in active young adults, especially athletes.
+Further, hip impingement tends to occur in active young adults, especially athletes.
 A painful and often unrecognized condition, impingement involves a tear in an athlete’s labrum.
-The problem can stem from various causes, including an imperfect shape of the ball and hip socket, which can pinch the hip labrum and cartilage causing damage with rotational movements of the hip.
+The problem can stem from various causes, including an imperfect shape of the ball and hip socket.
+This can pinch the hip labrum and cartilage causing damage with rotational movements of the hip.

 “An MRI with contrast is one of our best tool at this point to diagnose injuries of the labrum cartilage,” said Greene.